-Whatever you do, DO NOT use calcium sand, reptisand, or whatever else they’re calling it these days.
+Whatever you do, DO NOT use calcium sand, Vita-Sand, Reptilite, or whatever else they’re calling it these days.
 Though it is advertised as a substrate-based calcium supplement, it has a nasty habit of clumping up inside reptile intestines.
-Don’t listen if the pet store people say otherwise—JUST SAY NO.
+The calcium carbonate also can neutralize stomach acid, preventing proper digestion.
+So even if it is digestible, it can still interfere with digestion.
+Bottom line: don’t listen if the pet store people say otherwise—JUST SAY NO.

 If you’re set on sand, I recommend Jurassic Sands.
 It’s all-natural, superfine, super clean, and reportedly veterinarian-approved.

 Some people like to keep their bearded dragons on a combination of organic topsoil and natural sand as part of a bioactive terrarium.
 If you would like to try going bioactive, go for it!
 However, this substrate should only be used as part of a complete bioactive setup, otherwise it poses the same (and possibly greater) concerns of hygiene.

 Here’s a new trick for bearded dragon substrate options: hulled millet!
 You heard me right—bird seed.
 Some keepers use it as a bearded dragon substrate alternative to sand, including myself.

 - prevents odors (unlike sand, which gets seriously smelly)

 - cheap (I found it here for just $1.10/lb!)